Athletics at the 2016 Summer Olympics – Men's 110 metres hurdles: Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified athletes in the men's 110 metres hurdles event if all athletes meet the entry standard during the qualifying period.
 (The limit of 3 has been in place since the 1930 Olympic Congress.)
 The qualifying standard was 13.47 seconds.
 The qualifying period was from 1 May 2015 to 11 July 2016.
 The qualifying time standards could be obtained in various meets during the given period that have the approval of the IAAF.
 Only outdoor meets were accepted.
 NOCs could also use their universality place—each NOC could enter one male athlete regardless of time if they had no male athletes meeting the entry standard for an athletics event—in the 110 metres hurdles.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.

 Competition format

 The competition was divided into three rounds: a heats stage with five races, three semifinal races, and a final.
 The top three from each heat qualified for the semifinal, plus the nine fastest non-qualifiers.
 The top two finishers from each of the semifinals qualified for the final, as did the next two fastest hurdlers.

 The first two heats in the first round were run in the rain.
 It was determined the non-qualifiers from those heats were disadvantaged in time comparison, and those athletes were allowed to run in a repechage round to improve their qualifying time.
 Two athletes, Deuce Carter and Alexander John, had been disqualified for failure to properly clear hurdles in those earlier races and were allowed to re-enter.
 Carter qualified for the semifinals from the special race.

 Records

-Prior to this competition, the existing world, Olympic, and area records were as follows.
+Prior to this competition, the existing global and area records were as follows: